PrEP Quick Guide

 What is PrEP?

 Pre-exposure prophylaxis (or PrEP) is an HIV prevention method in which people who do not have HIV infection take medications in advance of a possible exposure, to reduce the likelihood of HIV acquisition.
-Currently, three medications are FDA-approved for PrEP: co-formulated tenofovir disoproxil fumarate/emtricitabine (TDF/FTC, Truvada®), co-formulated tenofovir alafenamide/emtricitabine (TAF/FTC, Descovy®), and injectable cabotegravir (LA-CAB, Apretude®).
+Currently, four medications are FDA-approved for PrEP: co-formulated tenofovir disoproxil fumarate/emtricitabine (TDF/FTC, Truvada®; generic also available), co-formulated tenofovir alafenamide/emtricitabine (TAF/FTC, Descovy®), injectable cabotegravir (LA-CAB, Apretude®), and injectable lenacapavir (LEN, Yeztugo®).

 How effective is PrEP?

-Like all medications, PrEP works optimally when used as prescribed: CDC guidelines indicate that, when taken correctly, oral PrEP reduces the likelihood of sexual acquisition by 99%, and from injection drug use by 74%.
-Long-acting injectable cabotegravir is highly efficacious in preventing sexual acquisition of HIV.
-For all persons on PrEP, medication adherence should be reviewed regularly.
+Like all medications, PrEP is most effective when used as prescribed: CDC guidelines indicate that, when taken correctly, oral PrEP reduces the likelihood of sexual acquisition by 99%, and from injection drug use by 74%.
+Long-acting injectable cabotegravir and lenacapavir are both highly effective in preventing HIV.
+For all people on PrEP, medication adherence should be reviewed regularly.

 With whom should PrEP be discussed, and how can I introduce the topic?